mixpanel/docs/pages/docs/tracking-methods/id-management/simplified-id-merge.md

 # Simplified ID Merge

-> Call out to check ID management version in settings and link to Simplified doc
+> Call out to check ID management version in settings and link to Original doc

 ## Overview
 - System use $device_id and $user_id to manipulate distinct_id